RTEMS/rtems-docs/eng/req/howto.rst

 -------------------

 Use :ref:`SpecTypeActionRequirementItemType` items to specify and validate directive calls.
+Action requirements are a generator for event-driven requirements which should be written in the following :ref:`syntax
+<ReqEngSyntax>`:

+    *When* <optional preconditions> <trigger>, the <system name> shall
+    <system response>.

+The <optional preconditions> are the pre-conditions of the action requirement.
+The <trigger> is the action of the action requirement.
+The post-conditions should provide a list of the <system name> shall <system response> clauses.
+Each transition in the transition map is an event-driven requirement composed of the pre-condition states, the action, and the post-condition states defined by the map entry.

 Use ``CamelCase`` for the pre-condition names, post-condition names, and state names.
 The more conditions a directive has, the shorter should be the names.
 The transition map may be documented as a table and more conditions need more table columns.
 Use item attribute references in the ``text`` attributes.
 This allows context-sensitive substitutions.

+Link the action requirement item to an :ref:`SpecTypeInterfaceFunctionItemType` or an :ref:`SpecTypeInterfaceMacroItemType` item using the :ref:`SpecTypeInterfaceFunctionLinkRole`.

 Pre-Conditions
 ^^^^^^^^^^^^^^